 Common Components of Wellness Programs

-Wellness programs go far beyond branded water bottles or Weight Watchers classes.
-They can include everything from flexible work arrangements to personal finances.
+Wellness programs go far beyond providing branded water bottles or Weight Watchers classes.
+They can include everything from flexible work options to personal finances.

 Some popular wellness program components include:

 - Tobacco cessation programs